ivannp/cync/README.md

     cync list /

 Can a use a GUI instead?
 NO!
-Here is what you see in the GUI:
+Here is what you see in the browser when you open one of **/onefolder** sub folders:

 ![Google Drive file list](https://github.com/ivannp/cync/blob/master/github-images/google-drive-files.png)